 Clyde Grubbs is a Unitarian Universalist minister who has served congregations in California, Florida, Indiana, Massachusetts, and Texas, as well as Quebec.
-He currently is serving as the minister for the All Souls Church in Braintree, MA.
+He currently is serving as a Minister-At-Large for Tuckerman Creative Ministries for Justice & Healing.

 Clyde honors his Native American heritage (Texas Cherokee), which informs his spiritual understanding and practice, as well as his anti-racist and anti-oppressive commitment.
 He has worked for peace, justice and equality since he was in the Unitarian Universalist youth movement, Liberal Religious Youth.

-Additionally, Clyde holds a Doctor of Ministry from Andover Newton Theological School and is a certified spiritual director through the Still Harbor training program of Boston.
+Additionally, Clyde holds a Doctor of Ministry from Andover Newton Theological School and is a certified spiritual director through the Still Harbor training program in MA.
 He enjoys preaching, lecturing, and consulting on a regular basis in the areas of worldview transformation and congregational governance and development for ARAOMC visioning.

 Please see his Blue Hills Spiritual Direction page for more information.

 Michelle Walsh also is a Unitarian Universalist minister with an extensive background in urban community ministry.
 For nearly two decades, she served as the director of an urban youth ministry program under the UU Urban Ministry, first in a lay capacity and then as ordained clergy.